Russia says it thwarted a Ukrainian charge to expand its incursion. Kyiv says it won't occupy land

 “Ukraine is not interested in taking the territory of the Kursk region, but we want to protect the lives of our people,” Tykhyi was quoted as saying by local media.

-He said that Russia had launched more than 2,000 strikes from the Kursk region in recent months using anti-aircraft missiles, barrel artillery, mortars, drones, 255 glide bombs and more than 100 missiles.
+He said Russia had launched more than 2,000 strikes from the Kursk region in recent months using anti-aircraft missiles, artillery, mortars, drones, 255 glide bombs and more than 100 missiles.

-He said "the purpose of this operation is to preserve the lives of our children, to protect the territory of Ukraine from Russian strikes.”
+"The purpose of this operation is to preserve the lives of our children, to protect the territory of Ukraine from Russian strikes,” he said.

 Ukraine’s Western partners have said the country has the right to defend itself, including by attacking across the border.
-Polish Prime Minister Donald Tusk said Tuesday that he backed the Ukrainian operation, though he said Kyiv officials didn’t consult him about it beforehand.
+Polish Prime Minister Donald Tusk said Tuesday that he backed the Ukrainian operation, though he said Kyiv officials did not consult him about it beforehand.

-“What the Russian troops, the Russian air force is doing inside Ukraine bears the hallmarks of genocide, inhumane crimes, and Ukraine has every right to wage war in such a way as to paralyze Russia in its aggressive intentions as effectively as possible,” Tusk said.
+Russian military actions in Ukraine bear "the hallmarks of genocide, inhumane crimes, and Ukraine has every right to wage war in such a way as to paralyze Russia in its aggressive intentions as effectively as possible,” Tusk said.

-The Kremlin's forces are intensifying their attacks in eastern Ukraine.
+Kremlin forces intensified their attacks in eastern Ukraine.
 Ukraine's General Staff said Tuesday that over the previous 24 hours, Russian troops launched 52 assaults in the area of Pokrovsk, a town in Ukraine's Donetsk region that is close to the front line.
 That's roughly double the number of daily attacks there a week ago.

-Ukraine's undermanned army has been struggling to hold back the bigger and better-equipped Russian forces in Donetsk.
+Ukraine's undermanned army has struggled to hold back the bigger, better-equipped Russian forces in Donetsk.

-The goals of the swift advance into the Kursk region have been a closely-guarded military secret.

 Analysts say a catalyst may also have been Ukraine’s desire to ease pressure on its front line by attempting to draw the Kremlin’s forces into defending Kursk and other border areas.
-If so, the increased pressure around Pokrovsk suggests Moscow didn’t take the bait.
+If so, the increased pressure around Pokrovsk suggests Moscow did not take the bait.

-Apparently, Ukraine assembled thousands of troops — some Western analysts estimate up to 10,000-12,000 — on the border in recent weeks without Russia noticing or doing anything about it.
+Apparently, Ukraine assembled thousands of troops — some Western analysts estimate up to 12,000 — on the border in recent weeks without Russia noticing or acting.

 About 121,000 people have been evacuated from Kursk or have fled the areas affected by fighting on their own, Russian officials say.
 The Institute for the Study of War, a Washington-based think tank, said it has seen geolocated footage indicating that Ukrainian forces advanced as much as 24 kilometers (15 miles) from the border.

-The Russian Defense Ministry appeared to support that claim when it said Tuesday it had also blocked an attack by the units of the 82nd Air Assault Brigade of the Ukrainian armed forces towards Maryinka, which is about that distance from Ukraine.
+The Russian Defense Ministry appeared to support that claim when it said Tuesday it had also blocked an attack by the units of Ukraine's 82nd Air Assault Brigade toward Maryinka, which is about that distance from Ukraine.

-Russian state television on Tuesday showed residents from evacuated areas lining up in buildings and on the street to receive food and water.

 “There is no light, no connection, no water.
 There is nothing.
 It’s as if everyone has flown to another planet, and you are left alone.
 And the birds stopped singing,” an older man called Mikhail told Russian state television.
 "Helicopters and planes fly over the yard and shells were flying.
 What could we do?
 We left everything behind.”